ojasm07/Applying-Filters-based-on-Human-Emotion/README.md

 # Applying-Filters-based-on-Human-Emotion
 Computer Vision, Deep Learning
-The project is still in progress.
+The project is completed.
+Copyright work in progress.
 The files will be uploaded soon.